Spikenard - Organic EO

 Unfortunately, high demand combined with the difficulty in propagating slow-to-regenerate Spikenard rhizomes has led to overharvesting issues.
 Since 2017, restrictions on international trade have been enforced by CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora), including a ban on sales without proper permits.
 With CITES regulations in place to protect this vulnerable species and to limit potential damage to the surrounding ecosystem, restrictions on the harvest of Spikenard roots and rhizomes currently include: having defined collection areas that are alternated annually; prohibitions on hunting, over-collection, harvesting red-listed plants or those sourced near urban, industrial, agricultural or otherwise polluted areas.[1]

 One of the most ancient of aromatics, Spikenard was considered precious to early Egyptian, Hebrew, and Hindu civilizations.[2]
 The Christian gospels describe Mary anointing Jesus’ feet with the (costly) ointment of Spikenard before the Last Supper, filling the house with its aroma.
 It lends a deep and eloquent tone to natural perfumes, while its earthy, grounding aroma invokes an ambiance of calm, particularly in meditation and night time blends.
 With its sweeter and less pungent Valerian-like aroma, the heavy sesquiterpene molecules present in Spikenard make for excellent fixative properties.
-It is exquisite in anointing body oils and is also useful in targeted skincare preparations for mature and dry skin and scalp, foot lotions, and muscle and joint rubs.
+It is exquisite in anointing body oils and is also useful in targeted skincare, in particular Spikenard benefits mature and dry skin and scalp, foot lotions, and muscle and joint rubs.

 1 Industry communication.